Tucson Gem Show 2006

 Another Tucson Gem Show has come and gone.
 This year the weather was really quite nice, sunny and in the 70’s.
 There were quite a few changes and new shows open this year (as usual) and it looks like there will more changes and shows next year, again.

-Left: A picture of the Crystallite booth.
+Left: A picture of the Crystalite booth.
 This is at the ball park where all the lapidary equipment manufacturers are located.
-As you can see the Crystallite booth is fairly good size and Crystallite usually has a good selection of their lapidary and carving products for sale and for dealer pick up during the show.
+As you can see the Crystalite booth is fairly good size and Crystalite usually has a good selection of their lapidary and carving products for sale and for dealer pick up during the show.

 Left: Zane of Polymetric and a couple Tucson show shoppers examining a Polymetric OMF curved faceting machine.